Peanut Butter and Jelly Gooey Bars

 Like these Peanut Butter & Jelly Gooey Bars.

 I’m kind of on a Gooey Bar kick.
-I’ve made Healthier Chocolate Gooey Bars and Funfetti Gooey Bars.
+I’ve made Healthier Chocolate Gooey Bars and Funfetti Gooey Bars and I have so many other gooey bar recipes too!
 They are just so easy to make and are so versatile!
 I have a few more ideas up my sleeve, so keep an eye out for those!

 Being Back to School Week, I naturally thought of PB&J Gooey Bars.
 Peanut butter and jelly seem to be iconic this time of year.
 I’ve never been a jelly or jam person, until recently.
 One day I was craving something so bad and somehow I realized I was craving jam on toast, even though I’d never had it.